openfaas/docs/docs/openfaas-pro/sso.md

 You can check the logs of the plugin via: `kubectl logs -n openfaas deploy/oauth2-plugin`

-OpenFaaS PRO customers have support included as part of their package and can [contact us via email](mailto:contact@openfaas.com).
+OpenFaaS Pro customers have support included as part of their package and can [contact us via email](mailto:contact@openfaas.com).

 ### Gain access via the UI